orsonteodoro/oiledmachine-overlay/SECURITY.md

 applications assuming continuous uninterrupted availability with performance problems resolved quickly.

-### EPSS
+### EPSS remediation threshold

-This overlay uses an EPSS 10% or above as the threshold for remediation which the package will be seriously evaluated for security fixes or being dropped.
+This overlay uses an EPSS score of 0.1 (10%) or above as the threshold for remediation or triage which the package will be seriously evaluated for security fixes or being dropped.
 The overlay aims for less than 1% remediation which typically the vulnerability is difficult to fix or may have high complexity to exploit.
 Vulnerabilities less than 1% may be ignored for long periods of time and considered low risk of being exploited.
 Only Rust, Node, Electron based packages with scanned lock files will be evaluated for EPSS score.
-The highest EPSS scores get triaged first when the objective is to reduce the EPSS set to less than 10%.
+The highest EPSS scores get triaged first when the objective is to reduce the EPSS set to less than 10% score.
+Scores closest to 1 indicate that the vulnerability may be actively or likely exploited.

 ## Patching/triage priorities (ranked high top)